Baku: Culture

-Baku, often referred to as the "Paris of the East," is a city where Eastern and Western cultural traditions coexist.
-The city's core is the historic center, known as Icheri Sheher or the Inner City, commonly referred to as the Old City, which contains various landmarks dating back to at least the 12th century.
+Baku is often referred to as the "Paris of the East".
+The city's historic center, known as Icheri Sheher, the Inner City, or the Old City, has various landmarks dating back to at least the 12th century.
 Among these are the Maiden Tower and the Shirvanshahs' Palace.
 These buildings reflect the city's history and the Asian architectural styles that have influenced Baku's development.
-The city's skyline showcases a blend of traditional and contemporary architecture, with places like Baku Boulevard and Fountains Square presenting a harmonious mix of historic and modern design elements.
-The urban landscape of Baku is characterized by a diverse range of buildings that combine the charm of the past with the innovation of the present.
-Baku also has a variety of museums and galleries, including the National Art Museum of Azerbaijan and the National Museum of History of Azerbaijan, which display both traditional Azerbaijani and contemporary art.
-The city maintains certain traditional crafts such as carpet-weaving and pottery, of which majority are displayed in Azerbaijan National Carpet Museum, with older techniques still practiced.
-Baku's theater scene includes institutions like the Azerbaijan State Academic Opera and Ballet Theater and the Azerbaijan State Academic National Drama Theatre, which host both local and international performances.
+Baku has many museums and galleries, including the National Art Museum of Azerbaijan and the National Museum of History of Azerbaijan, which display both traditional Azerbaijani and contemporary art.
+The city maintains certain traditional crafts such as carpet-weaving and pottery, which are displayed in Azerbaijan National Carpet Museum.
+Baku's theaters include the Azerbaijan State Academic Opera and Ballet Theater and the Azerbaijan State Academic National Drama Theatre, which host both local and international performances.
 Music is an important part of Baku's cultural landscape, with mugham being a traditional genre of music that has been recognized by UNESCO as part of the Intangible Cultural Heritage of Humanity, which was proclaimed to be a "Masterpiece of the Oral and Intangible Heritage of Humanity."
-The city also has a diverse music scene, with genres such as pop, rock, and jazz being represented.
-Additionally, Baku hosts events like the Baku International Jazz Festival and the Baku International Film Festival.
+Baku hosts events like the Baku International Jazz Festival and the Baku International Film Festival.

 In 2007, the Heydar Aliyev Cultural Centre, designed by Pritzker Prize-winning architect Zaha Hadid, was opened.
 Baku also has many museums such as Baku Museum of Modern Art and National Museum of History, most notably featuring historical artifacts and art.
 Many of the city's cultural sites were celebrated in 2009 when Baku was designated an Islamic Culture Capital.
 Baku was chosen to host the Eurovision Dance Contest 2010.
 It has also become the first city to host the first European Games in 2015.